 The right old phone is not simply the oldest one in the drawer

-Families often begin with a practical thought: “let’s just use the retired phone.”
-The instinct is good, but not every retired phone is suitable.
-What matters is not processor speed but predictability: a battery that still behaves, a microphone that captures sound clearly, a stable Wi-Fi connection, and an operating system that does not aggressively kill the app in the background.
-If a phone was unreliable in daily life, it rarely becomes a calm nursery device.
+Many families start with a practical thought: “Let’s just use the old phone.”
+The idea is good, but not every old device fits.
+You need a reliable battery, a working microphone, stable Wi-Fi, and an operating system that does not aggressively throw the app out of the background.
+If the device was unreliable in normal daily use, it will not suddenly become sturdier as a baby device.

 Good nursery phone